oceanondawave/zablind/README.md

 Replace the original `app.asar` file in the Zalo directory with the one you just created.

 Run Zalo to test the changes.

+You don't need to care about the `installer/zablind.iss` since I store this script for buiding the installer.
+But you can take it as a reference.

 ---